-Understanding these community protocols and building relationships are essential to teaching effectively.
+Understanding these community protocols and building relationships are essential to teaching effectively without creating a burden for community members and groups.
 Early career teachers should be able to talk to mentor teachers or school leaders to access the basics and encourage further research and relationship building.